daoa0601/DiffDock-Aalto-BioMedML/README.md

 The goal of this project is to study, evaluate, and reproduce the results of the paper "DiffDock: Diffusion Steps, Twists, and Turns for Molecular Docking".
 We will compare its performance against other state-of-the-art and baseline models for molecular docking.

-## Contents
+## Folder Descriptions

-*   `DiffDock.md`: The original README from the DiffDock repository.
-*   `project_biomed.md`: The project description and requirements.
-*   `ml_biomed_draft1-1.pdf`: A preliminary draft of our project report.
-*   `tasks.md`: A list of tasks for the project.
-*   The rest of the repository contains the source code and data for the DiffDock model.
+*   `DiffDock`: This folder contains the original, unmodified source code and data from the DiffDock repository.
+*   `DiffDockL`: This folder contains the latest, modified version of the DiffDock code, which is the focus of our project work.
+The "L" stands for "Latest".
+*   `project-work`: This folder contains project-related documents, such as the project description, reports, and task lists.